NZTA proposes speed limit changes for Northland highways

 However, NZTA's Steve Mutton said, “Our prime focus is the over 800 people that have died or been seriously injured over the corridors over the last ten years and by reviewing our speeds and making them safe and appropriate its something we can do now and we can save many lives."

-Northland Chambers of Commerce CEO Steve Smith said slower road speeds means more traffic and more expensive transport costs for businesses.
+Northland Chamber of Commerce CEO Steve Smith said slower road speeds means more traffic and more expensive transport costs for businesses.

-NZTA says it'll work with what it's got and that a decision will be announced next month.
+NZTA says it'll work with what it's got and a decision will be announced next month.